Stay Safe This St. Patrick's Day

-Remember: No matter how much fun you are having, no means no. Respect other people’s boundaries.
-Without consent it’s a crime.
+No matter how much fun you are having, no means no. Respect other people’s boundaries.

-Have fun with your friends and try to stick together.
+St. Patrick’s Day is a great reason to have fun with your friends.
+But try to stick together.
 Don’t wander off on your own or let your friends do the same.
 After all, it’s always more fun together anyway.
+Also, remember when you had 1% and your phone died just before you hit send?
+We’ve all been there.
+Try and keep your phone charged and considering carrying a portable battery pack just in case.

 SOS Bus: 07901 505 505